angjuny/WRF-Hydro-CUFA/README.md

 ## Documentation
-For more details about the model implementation and validations, we encourage you to read the following reference that is currently in preparation for publication:
+For more details about the model implementation and validations, we encourage you to read the following reference:
   - Son, Y., Di Lorenzo, E., & Luo, J. (2023).
-WRF-Hydro-CUFA: A scalable and adaptable coastal-urban flood model based on the WRF-Hydro and SWMM models. *Manuscript in preparation*.
+WRF-Hydro-CUFA: A scalable and adaptable coastal-urban flood model based on the WRF-Hydro and SWMM models. *Environmental Modelling & Software*, 167. https://doi.org/10.1016/j.envsoft.2023.105770

 ## Notice